changahn1/SFU-Used-Books-Sales/README.md

 Search based on SFU API only.
 Only SFU students will find it easier to search books.
 Search of textbooks only based on the University and Book name.
 Not focus on a group of users(University students).
-Didn’t provide relative search functions for University Courses Not provide interface to public visitors who don’t have an exactly book to search.
+Didn’t provide relative search functions for University Courses Not provide interface to public visitors who don’t have an exact book to search.

-Opportunities

-1) The same model can be applied to each and every institution
-2) Platform for sales of digital textbooks and handwritten class notes
-1) Usable by all the students studying in canadian institutions
-1) Frequent sellers/authors can create their paid seller profile and start using this as their online bookstore.
-2) Buyers have a lot of advanced search options and huge collection to choose from.
-1) Very simple layout for searching textbooks.
-2) 150 million books to search from.